by James Morris

 These two different meanings are not just a source of confusion, but are also used to fuel the “controversy” about evolution.
 In 2005 in Alabama, textbooks included an insert stating that evolution “should be considered as theory.”
 This statement is factually correct, but intentionally plays with the everyday definition to sow doubt and uncertainty about a set of explanations that are well accepted among scientists.

 “Mutant” is another word with multiple meanings.
-In its everyday sense, we often think of mutants as abnormal, even monstrous, as many Halloween costumes often remind us.
+In its everyday sense, we often think of mutants as abnormal, even monstrous.
 However, in genetics, a mutant simply represents a change in the genetic material.
 Mutations can certainly be harmful, but they can also be neutral and sometimes even beneficial.

 With the exception of identical twins, no two humans (or two members of any species) are genetically identical.
 We all harbor a number of mutations that make us in part different from everyone else.
 And identical twins accumulate mutations during their lifetimes, so even they are not precisely the same genetically.
 So, in a very real sense, and in spite of its common definition, we are all mutants.